destimon/network-viewer/README.md

 ## Foreword
 Project may have problems with leaks in CLI due to time constraints, but the main functional implemented and works fine.
-Daemon memory usage 0.1% constantly.
+Daemon memory usage maximum - 0.1%.

 ## Usage
 * Install libpcap, if you don't have already.